Extensive search for missing Shepparton man Simranjeet Bhullar - Shepparton News

 ● Cobram Criminal Investigation Unit members executed a search warrant at a Centre Rd, Numurkah, property last week.

-The female occupant, 31, was charged with drug and proceeds of crime offences.
+The female occupant, 31, was charged with offences relating to drugs and the proceeds of crime.

 She was bailed to appear at the Cobram Magistrates’ Court in August.